-Hu and Tan \cite{DBLP:journals/corr/HuT17a} used a RNN GAN to generate invalid API calls and insert them into the original API sequences.
+In \emph{gradient-based attacks}, adversarial perturbations are generated in the direction of the gradient, that is, in the direction with the maximum effect on the classifier's output (e.g., fast gradient sign method \citep{Goodfellow14}).
+Hu and Tan \citep{DBLP:journals/corr/HuT17a} used RNN GAN to generate invalid API calls and insert them into the original API sequences.
 Gumbel-Softmax, a one-hot continuous distribution estimator, was used to deliver gradient information between the generative RNN and substitute RNN.
-A white-box gradient-based attack against RNNs demonstrated against long short-term memory (LSTM) architecture for sentiment classification of a movie review dataset was shown in \cite{Papernot2016a}.
-A black-box variant, which facilitates the use of a substitute model, was presented in \cite{DBLP:conf/raid/RosenbergSRE18}.
-The attack in this paper is different in a few ways: \begin{enumerate} \item As shown in Section \ref{subsec:Attack-Performance}, the attack described in \cite{DBLP:conf/raid/RosenbergSRE18} requires more target classifier queries and greater computing power to generate a substitute model. \item We use a different adversarial example generation algorithm, which uses a stochastic approach rather than a gradient-based approach, making it harder to defend against (as mentioned in Section 6). \item Our decision-based attack is generic and doesn't require a per malware pre-deployment phase to generate the adversarial sequence (either using a GAN, as in \cite{DBLP:journals/corr/HuT17a}, or a substitute model, as in \cite{DBLP:conf/raid/RosenbergSRE18}).
-Moreover, generation takes place at run time, making it even more generic and easier to deploy. \end{enumerate} \emph{score-based attacks} are-based on knowledge of the target classifier's confidence score.
-The target classifier's gradient can be numerically derived from the confidence scores of adjacent input points (a.k.a.
-ZOO: zeroth order optimization) and then a gradient-based attack is applied, following the direction of maximum impact, in order to generate an adversarial example \cite{Chen2017}.
-Previous research used a genetic algorithm (GA), where the fitness of the genetic variants is defined in terms of the target classifier\textquoteright s confidence score, to generate adversarial examples that bypass PDF malware and image recognition classifiers, respectively \cite{DBLP:conf/ndss/XuQE16,DBLP:journals/corr/abs-1805-11090}.
-Those attacks used a computationally expensive GA compared to our approach and were only evaluated when performed against support vector machine (SVM), random forest, and CNN classifiers using static features only, and was not evaluated against recurrent neural network variants using both static and dynamic analysis features, as we do. \cite{DBLP:conf/icml/UesatoOKO18} used the simultaneous perturbation stochastic approximation (SPSA) method, since its gradient approximation requires only two queries (for the target classifier's score) per iteration, regardless of the dimension of the optimization problem.
-Alzantot et al. \cite{DBLP:conf/emnlp/AlzantotSEHSC18} presented a sequence-based attack algorithm that exploits population-based gradient-free optimization via GA; in this study, the attack was performed against a natural language processing (NLP) sentiment analysis classifier.
-While this attack can be used against RNN, its requires more queries than our attack (see Table \ref{tab:Attack-Comparison}).
+A white-box gradient-based attack against RNNs demonstrated against long short-term memory (LSTM) architecture for sentiment classification of a movie review dataset was shown in \citep{Papernot2016a}.
+A black-box variant, which facilitates the use of a substitute model, was presented in \citep{DBLP:conf/raid/RosenbergSRE18}.
+The attack in this paper is different in a few ways: \begin{enumerate} \item As shown in Section \ref{subsec:Attack-Performance}, the attack described in \citep{DBLP:conf/raid/RosenbergSRE18} requires more target classifier queries and greater computing power to generate a substitute model. \item We use a different adversarial example generation algorithm, which uses a stochastic approach rather than a gradient-based approach, making it harder to defend against (as mentioned in Section \ref{subsec:Defenses-and-Mitigation}). \item Our decision-based attack is generic and doesn't require a per malware pre-deployment phase to generate the adversarial sequence (either using a GAN, as in \citep{DBLP:journals/corr/HuT17a}, or a substitute model, as in \citep{DBLP:conf/raid/RosenbergSRE18}).
+Moreover, generation takes place at run time, making it even more generic and easier to deploy. \end{enumerate} \emph{Score-based attacks} are based on knowledge of the target classifier's confidence score.
+Previous research used a genetic algorithm (GA), where the fitness of the genetic variants is defined in terms of the target classifier\textquoteright s confidence score, to generate adversarial examples that bypass PDF malware and image recognition classifiers, respectively \citep{DBLP:conf/ndss/XuQE16,DBLP:journals/corr/abs-1805-11090}.
+Those attacks used a computationally expensive GA compared to our approach and were only evaluated when performed against support vector machine (SVM), random forest, and CNN classifiers using static features only, and was not evaluated against recurrent neural network variants using both static and dynamic analysis features, as we do.
+In \citep{DBLP:conf/icml/UesatoOKO18}, the simultaneous perturbation stochastic approximation (SPSA) method was used, since its gradient approximation requires only two queries (for the target classifier's score) per iteration, regardless of the dimension of the optimization problem.
+Alzantot et al. \citep{DBLP:conf/emnlp/AlzantotSEHSC18} presented a sequence-based attack algorithm that exploits population-based gradient-free optimization via GA; in this study, the attack was performed against a natural language processing (NLP) sentiment analysis classifier.
+While this attack can be used against RNNs, it requires more queries than our attack (see Table \ref{tab:Attack-Comparison}).